Invasive species in Australia

-Invasive species in Australia are a serious threat to the native biodiversity, and an ongoing cost to Australian agriculture.
+Invasive species are a serious threat to endemic Australian species, and an ongoing cost to Australian agriculture.
 Numerous species arrived with European maritime exploration and colonisation of Australia and steadily since then.
+There is ongoing debate about the potential benefits and detriments of introduced species; some experts believe that certain species, particularly megafauna such as deer, equids, bovids, and camels, may be more beneficial to Australia's ecosystems than they are detrimental, acting as replacements for extinct Australian megafauna.